cavneb/micro_test/index.md

 ### Testing should be simple. {#testing-should-be-simple.}

-It bothers me that testing frameworks never seem to resist the slippery slope of feature creep and eventually become an end unto themselves.
+Testing frameworks never seem to resist the slippery slope of feature creep and eventually become an end unto themselves.
 MiniTest is a step in the right direction, but still feels bigger than it should.

 #### MicroTest is an experiment to see just how simple a testing "framework" can be. {#microtest-is-an-experiment-to-see-just-how-simple-a-testing-"framework"-can-be.}